NHS-NGS/cgpclient/docs/training/htsget-igv-integration.md

 - Set up authentication with the NHS API Platform (APIM)
 - Use the CGPClient library to discover and access genomic data files
 - Stream WGS genomic data (BAM, CRAM, VCF) via HTSGET protocol
-- Integrate genomic data with IGV.js for visualization
+- Integrate genomic data with IGV for visualization

 **Key Technologies**